Autodesk-AutoCAD/AutoLispExt/README.md

     * Generate documentation for user defined function
     * Rename symbol
     * Go to references
-    * Quick Help on mouse hover
+    * Quick help on mouse hover
     * Add @Global in comment to expose symbol to workspace aware operations

 3. AutoLISP Project